 The law is clear that a landowner has no duty to warn or protect trespassers from obvious defects or conditions.
 Thus, an owner may assume that the recreational user needs no warning to appreciate the dangers of natural conditions, such as a sheer cliff, a rushing river, or even a concealed rattlesnake.
 But the appeals court held that the recreational use statute permits claims based on natural conditions as long as the condition is not open and obvious, and the plaintiff furnishes evidence of the defendant’s alleged gross negligence.
 Here, the court said, the crumbling rocks and cracks on the cliff that gave way did not conclusively prove that the danger of the unstable cliff rock was open and obvious.
 Crumbling rock may alert the average person to the risk of slipping and falling, but certainly not that the ground will simply fall apart beneath him.
 The court ruled that unstable cliff rock is not necessarily an open and obvious condition that a person might reasonably expect to encounter.

 The court agreed that Deb plainly alleged the City’s conduct amounted to gross negligence.
-The City’s complaint that the pleading didn’t allege that the City had created the condition was meritless: where a claim is based on hidden natural conditions, such as the structurally unstable cliff rock in this case, Debra need not plead that the City was grossly negligent in creating a condition in order to make her case.
+The City’s complaint that the pleading didn’t allege that the City had created the condition was meritless.
+Where a claim is based on hidden natural conditions, such as the structurally unstable cliff rock in this case, Debra need not plead that the City was grossly negligent in creating a condition to make her case.

 – Tom Root